Account

 What are Statement of Use fees?

-Are they fees owed after registration?
+Are there fees owed after registration?

-After you register your trademark, it is important to submit a number of maintenance filings to the USPTO at certain intervals to keep the registration alive.
-The filings are usually due between the fifth and sixth year after registration, then between the ninth and tenth year, and then every 10 years thereafter.
-The filings generally require an attestation that the mark is still in use for all the goods or services in the application.
+The filings generally require an attestation confirming that the mark is still in use for all the goods or services listed in the application.
 If the scope of use has changed, you may modify or delete the products or services that are no longer used with the mark.

 The fees for submitting post-registration maintenance filings can change, so it’s best to consult the USPTO fee schedule for a current list of fees.
 Some of the filings can be combined to save resources and USPTO review time.
-For example, the incontestability filing can be combined with the fifth year filing.
+For example, the incontestability filing can be combined with the fifth- year filing.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.